freenas/freenas-docs/userguide/intro.rst

 option for Certificate Signing Requests.
 Once configured, %brand% will automatically renew ACME certificates as they expire.

+Support for collecting daily anonymous usage statistics has been added.
+Collected non-identifying data includes hardware information such as CPU type, number and size of disks, and configured NIC types as well as an indication of which services, types of shares, and Plugins are configured.
+The collected data will assist in determining where to best focus engineering and testing efforts.
+Collection is enabled by default.
+To opt-out, unset :menuselection:`System --> General --> Usage collection.`

+The :ref:`Alert` system has been improved:

+* Support for one-shot critical alerts has been added.
+These alerts remain active until dismissed by the user.

+* :ref:`Alert Settings` has been reorganized: alerts are grouped functionally rather than alphabetically and per-alert severity and alert thresholds are configurable.

-Periodic alert scripts have been replaced by the :ref:`Alert` framework.
+* Periodic alert scripts have been replaced by the :ref:`Alert` framework.
 Periodic alert emails are disabled by default and previous email alert conditions have been added to the %brand% alert system.
   E-mail or other alert methods can be configured in :ref:`Alert Services`.

-One-shot critical alerts have been added to the :ref:`Alert` system.
-These alerts remain active until dismissed by the user. alerts are grouped rather than alphabetical, configurable per-alert severity, configurable alert thresholds

-An :ref:`ACL Manager <ACL Management>` has been added to :menuselection:`Storage --> Pools -->` |ui-options| and the :ref:`permissions editor <Setting Permissions>` has been redesigned.

 The Dashboard has been rewritten to provide an overview of the current state of the system rather than repeat the historical data found